abibolola/cicd-pipeline-kubernetes/README.md

 incident would send you down the wrong path.

 **Where a secret actually lives is a design decision, not an afterthought.**
-Tracing the Redis password end to end — Jenkins credential store → pipeline env var → `kubectl create secret` → pod environment — clarified that the Kubernetes Secret is derived state, recreated every deploy, and that losing the cluster loses nothing.
+Tracing the Redis password end to end: Jenkins credential store → pipeline env var → `kubectl create secret` → pod environment; clarified that the Kubernetes Secret is derived state, recreated every deploy, and that losing the cluster loses nothing.